A strong no-go theorem on the Wigner's friend paradox: Methods

 It is easy to see from the above that this set of correlations is convex.
 That is, for any two points $\wp_1(ab|xy)$ and $\wp_2(ab|xy)$, both satisfying the LF conditions, any convex combination $\wp'(ab|xy)=\alpha \wp_1(ab|xy)+(1-\alpha)\wp_2(ab|xy)$, with $0<\alpha<1$, also satisfies those conditions.
 The set of LF correlations is therefore a polytope.

 For the two-measurement-setting case ($N=2$), the $\Pext^{(j)}(a,b|x,y)$ now refer only to the case $x=y=2$, and the extreme points are now simply deterministic functions for $a,b$.
-Thus, we recover an LHV model for any value of $O$, in agreement with Brukner's result for $N=O=2$.
+Thus, we recover an LHV model for any value of $O$, yielding the same inequalities Brukner derived for $N=O=2$.

 Next, we consider the LF polytope for the $N=3,O=2$ scenario.
 Without loss of generality, we label the outcomes as $a,b \in \{+1,-1\}$.
 From Eq.~\eqref{LFgeneralDet}, the set of LF correlations $\vecP = \{\wp(a,b|x,y)\}_{a,b=\wp1,x,y=1,2,3}$ is the convex hull of the extreme points $\{\vecP^{(\lambda)}(a,b|x,y)\}_\lambda$ defined by